MAPSIM-co/Mapsim_Device_Settings_And_Installation_For_Windows/README.md

-# Mapsim Windows7 Device Settings And Installation
+# Mapsim Device Settings And Installation For Windows 7

-For Windows 7 setting device
+this user manually Applicable only for windows 7

 ---